xbeat/Machine-Learning/README.md

 Basic User Authentication

 A secure user authentication system using password hashing with salt to prevent rainbow table attacks and ensure secure credential storage in a database.

+## Calculus Foundations of Neural Networks

+Understanding Gradient Descent in Neural Networks

+Gradient descent forms the mathematical foundation of neural network training.
+It uses calculus to iteratively adjust network parameters by computing partial derivatives of the loss function with respect to each weight and bias, moving parameters in the direction that minimizes error.

 ## Tokens and Tokenization in Large Language Models in Python